dotnet/Silk.NET/documentation/proposals/Proposal - Windowing 3.0.md

 /// of a specific display.
 /// </param>
 /// <remarks>
-/// If a <c>default</c> video mode is encountered, it is highly likely the surface is not rendering in fullscreen mode.
+/// If a <c>default</c> video mode is encountered, it is highly likely the surface is not rendering in exclusive
-/// If an individual property is <c>null</c>, it is highly likely that property is not controllable programmatically.
+/// fullscreen mode.
+If an individual property is <c>null</c>, it is highly likely that property is not controllable
+/// programmatically.
 /// </remarks>
 public readonly record struct VideoMode(Vector2?
 Resolution, int?
 RefreshRate);